What to do

 - Streets where you are blocking traffic (double parking)

-You can travel in and out of the Bay Area only to perform essential activities, operate essential businesses, or to maintain essential governmental functions.
+You can fly in and out of the Bay Area only for essential activities or businesses.

 Leaving the Bay Area

-If you have a car and can return home via travel, do so if you follow social distancing of at least 6 feet.
+If you have a car, you can drive home if you follow physical distancing of at least 6 feet during your trip.

-If you have a flight or other travel, check first to see if your carrier is still operating and what protocols they require.
+If you have a flight, check to see if your carrier is still operating and what protocols they require.